 Credit risk is the risk of an unexpected loss associated with a counterparty's inability to fulfil its contractual obligations.
-Management evaluates credit risk on an ongoing basis and monitors activities related to amounts and other receivable including the amounts of counterparty concentrations.
 The primary sources of credit risk for the Company arise from its financial assets consisting of cash and cash equivalents.
 The carrying value of these financial assets represents the Company's maximum exposure to credit risk.
-To minimize credit risk the Company only holds its

-(ii) Trade and other payables, due to related parties and loan payable cash and term deposits with high credit chartered Canadian financial institutions.
-As at November 30, 2021, the Company has no financial assets that are past due or impaired due to credit risk defaults.
+To minimize credit risk, the Company only holds its cash and term deposits with high credit chartered Canadian financial institutions.
+As at November 30, 2022, the Company has no financial assets that are past due or impaired due to credit risk defaults.